getify/You-Dont-Know-JS/get-started/ch3.md

 Think about a prototype as a linkage between two objects; the linkage is hidden behind the scenes, though there are ways to expose and observe it.
 This prototype linkage occurs when an object is created; it's linked to another object that already exists.

-A series of objects linked together via prototypes is called the "prototype chain".
+A series of objects linked together via prototypes is called the "prototype chain."

-The purpose of this prototype linkage (ie, from an object B to another object A) is so that accesses against B for properties/methods that B does not have, are *delegated* to A to handle.
+The purpose of this prototype linkage (i.e., from an object B to another object A) is so that accesses against B for properties/methods that B does not have, are *delegated* to A to handle.
 Delegation of property/method access allows two (or more!) objects to cooperate with each other to perform a task.

 Consider defining an object as a normal literal: